 Digital Blocks DB9000 Display Controller & Processor IP Core Family Extends Leadership Across Medical, Industrial, Aerospace, Automotive, Communications, Computer, Monitor, Consumer, IoT, AR/VR Headsets, Wearables, Signage, and Cinema Applications

-The DB9000 Display Controller & Processor IP is offered with a customer-specific range of features, supporting basic display applications up to added optional features, such as support for multiple graphics or video layers, composition, compressed frame buffer, and high dynamic range (HDR).
+The DB9000 Display Controller & Processor IP is offered with a customer-specific range of features, supporting basic display applications.
+Advanced releases add optional features, such as support for multiple graphics or video layers, composition, compressed frame buffer, and high dynamic range (HDR).
 The DB9000 Display Controller & Processor IP Core supports LCD/OLED panel resolutions from 240×240 up to 8192×8192, with 1,2,4,8,16,18,24,30,32, and 36-bit bits-per-pixel, both RGB and YCrCb color spaces, with interfaces to 1, 2, 4, & 8 port LVDS, MIPI DSI, DVI, HDMI, V-by-One, and DisplayPort.

 The DB9000 IP Core supports SoC fabrics interfacing to DDR DRAM frame buffer memory with memory

 controller 32-, 64-, 128-, or 256-bit data widths, supporting AXI4, AXI3, AHB, AHB-Lite, OCP, and Avalon protocols.
 With respect to the AXI protocol, the DB9000 supports multiple outstanding memory requests, supporting higher resolution panels.